Coverage and Bias of Street View Imagery in Mapping the Urban Environment: Methodology

 \section{Methodology}

 A research framework of the study is illustrated in Figure \ref{fig:research framework}.
-We propose a novel method to estimate feature-level coverage of SVI on building facades, with an integrated application of isovist method and computer vision technologies.
-On this basis, comprehensive SVI coverage indicators are designed and calculated to describe the SVI coverage features in different dimensions and in multiple geographical scales.
-Utilizing the SVI coverage indicators, we design three experiments to identify the potential bias of SVI in representing built environment features in horizontal dimension.
+We propose a novel method to estimate element-level coverage of SVI, that integrates isovist analysis method developed by \cite{benedikt_take_1979} and computer vision technologies.
+On this basis, comprehensive SVI coverage indicators are designed and calculated to describe the SVI coverage extents in different dimensions and in multiple geographical scales.
+Utilizing the SVI coverage indicators, we design three experiments to identify the potential bias of SVI in representing built environment information in horizontal dimension.